UmairTareen/pypsa-eur/README.md

 - Tu run a different scenario/workflow, use the dedicated Snakefile, e.g:
 > snakemake -s Snakefile_suff -call all

-- Currently there are 2 sensitivity analysis only for Belgium, one on nuclear reactors price and one on assuming additional offshore capacity excess for Belgium in the Northsea.
+- Currently there are 2 sensitivity analysis one on nuclear reactors price and one on assuming additional offshore capacity excess only for Belgium in the Northsea.
 The config files of sensitivity analysis canbe found in config folder.
   To run the sensitivity scenarios, use the dedicated Snakefile, e.g:
 > snakemake -s Snakefile_sensitivity_nuclear -call run_all_sensitivity_scenarios

 > snakemake -s Snakefile_sensitivity_offshore -call run_all_sensitivity_scenarios

 - The Sankey codes and all post processing results are automatically generated for all scenarios are included in the repository.